vectordotdev/gitdocs/docs/getting-started.md

   ❯ Ready to go!
 Run gitdocs serve to get started
 ```

-These commands will also work in an existing project, just point it to the location of your markdown files when it asks for them.
-If you don't already have documentation, we will create some example files for you.

 ## Routing and File Structure

 The filesystem will always be the source of truth for routes defined in your site.
 For example, if you want a page located at `mydocs.com/foo/bar`, your docs will need to have a `docs/foo/bar.md` file.
 This becomes more apparent when you start using [sources](/using-sources).
+The only exception to this is if you define `url` in the [front matter](/api/front-matter), which will create a permalink.

 ---